learn-co-students/module-1-code-challenge-round-2-ny-module-1-code-challenge---round-2---mhtn---se---060120-1592410962/README.md

 - `Author#profile`
   - puts a string that says the `Author`'s name and total number of `Book`s the `Author` has written
   - For example: "Hi, my name is Maggie and I have written 10 books'
+- `Author.most_prolific`
+  - Returns the `Author` instance that has written the most books

 ##### User